 Administration of tests to assess personality (e.g. Rorschach Ink Block Test/Thematic Apperception Test/Children Apperception test).
-Individual Difference, Mental Health and Hygiene, Process of Adjustment, Conflict and Defence Mechanism.

-Note: There will be two Internals.
-Each Internal will consist of a test and sessional of 10 marks each.
+Note: There will be two Internal Tests.
+Each Internal Test will consist of 20 marks (a test of 10 marks in Internal Test-I from Unit-1 with Seminar of 10 marks and Internal Test-II from Unit-2 with Sessional of 10 marks.
 The test will consist of 5 short answer type questions.
-The Internals will be from first and second unit.

-The question paper will contain two questions from each unit with internal choice and the candidates will be required to answer one question from each unit.
-However question No. 1 will be compulsory and shall have four short answers questions (100 words per question), two each from third and fourth unit.
-Total questions to be attempted, will be five.
-All questions will carry 12 marks each.
+The question paper will contain long and short answer type questions.
+There will be total of eight long answer type questions (two questions from each unit with internal choice) and the candidates will be required to answer one question from each unit.
+Each long answer type question will carry 12 marks.
+Question No. 1 will be compulsory and shall have four short answer type questions (100 words per question).
+Short answer type questions will be from third and fourth unit (two questions from each unit).
+Each short answer type question will carry 03 marks.
+There will be nine questions in total and candidates are required to attempt five questions.

 Chauhan, S.S.
 (2001).
 Advanced Educational Psychology.
-Vikas Publishing House Pvt Ltd. New Delhi
+Vikas Publishing House Pvt Ltd. New Delhi.

 Dash.M.
 (2006).
 Fundamentals of Educational Psychology.
 Atlantic Publishers and Distributors Pvt.
-Ltd. New Delhi
+Ltd. New Delhi.

 Mangal.
 S. K. (2005).
 Essentials of Educational Psychology.
 Prentice Hall of India Pvt.
-Ltd: New Delhi
+Ltd: New Delhi.

 Solso.
 Robert.
 L. (2002) Cognitive Psychology.
 Pearson Ed (Singapore) Pvt.
-Ltd. Delhi
+Ltd. Delhi.

-Course No: MED-103 Title: Methods of Data Analysis in Education
+Course No.: MED-103 Title: Methods of Data Analysis in Education

-- gain knowledge and understanding of: - (i) The concepts and methods used in statistical analysis of test scores, - (ii) The concept of qualitative and quantitative data. - understand the concept of Inferential and Descriptive Statistics. - apply the above knowledge in tabulating and interpreting test scores. - develop skill for computations.
+(1) To gain understanding of the concepts and methods used in Statistical analysis of test scores.

+- (2) To gain idea about the concept of qualitative and quantitative data. - (3) To understand the concept and use of Inferential and Descriptive Statistics. - (4) To develop skill for computations through statistical techniques.

-Nature of Educational Data: Quantitative and Qualitative; Descriptive and Inferential Statistics, Levels of Measurement, measures of central tendency.
+Nature of Educational Data : Quantitative and Qualitative; Descriptive and Inferential Statistics, Levels of Measurement, measures of central tendency.